ovdojoey/cartmine/README.md

 ## Best Practices
 Cartmine is a client side cart system and should be used with care.
-It is recommended that you validate data as authentic using the unique identifiers (`data-id`) you used when creating the HTML elements along with the other information.
+It is imperative that you validate the data passed your server-side script.
+One approach may be to use the unique identifiers (`data-id`) for each item and verify the price matches what's expected.

 ---